DankMickey/PORSRC/CRASH-LOGS.md

 5.)
 I just crashed on Tortuga while shooting an alligator - https://cdn.discordapp.com/attachments/228287346183766018/228291381385363458/nativelog.txt

 6.) been getting this whenever I initiate a fight - http://pastebin.com/6nrTvs8q

+7.)
+When using a particular weapon - http://pastebin.com/de6meaTG